 CheckHome's terms of trade.

-The inspection and resulting report are undertaken in accordance with NZS 4306:2005, Residential Property Inspection.
+This is a non-invasive inspection.
+We believe our report encompasses NZS 4306:2005 Residential Property Inspection.
 A copy of this standard is available at our office for inspection, or you may obtain a copy from Standards New Zealand.

 The inspection report is the intellectual property of, and upon creation the copyright vests in,